jmeyers91/barro/README.md

 ## Config

-- `path` - The path the barrel file should be written to.
+- `out` - The path the barrel file should be written to.
 - `match` - The glob or array of globs to use when searching for files to include in the barrel.
-- `matchDirectory` - The root directory to search for files to include in the barrel.
+- `matchDirectory` - The root directory to use when searching for files.
+Default: `path.parse(out).dir`
 - `matchIgnore` - The optional array of globs to ignore when seaching for files.
-Default: `[path, "**/*.test.*"]`
+Default: `[out, "**/*.test.*"]`
 - `template` - The [handlebars](https://www.npmjs.com/package/handlebars) template string or function to use when generating barrel files.
-Defaults to `export * from './file/path'` for every matched file.
+Defaults to `export * from "./file/path";` for every matched file.

 ### Custom templates